Apartners Live Happily Ever After—in Places of Their Own

 The current Western culture trajectory for love, widely promoted by Hollywood movies and romance novels, is that you meet, you fall in love and you move in together and/or marry.
 But not that long ago, marriage actually had little to do with love.
 It was about property ownership, maintaining kinship lineages, or offering protection and financial assistance.

-In some cultures, people still do not marry for love - that may come later, if at all.
+In some cultures, people still do not marry for love—that may come later, if at all.
 In other cultures, couples move in with their extended family.
-The nuclear family is actually a rather recent phenomenon which only originated during the Industrial Revolution when couples had to move away from their extended families for work.
+The nuclear family is actually a rather recent phenomenon that only originated during the Industrial Revolution when couples had to move away from their extended families for work.

 So as you can see, what we think of as a “normal relationship” is really just what the norm is for one particular culture, in one particular era.

 I personally am grateful that I live in a time when so many options are available to North American women—and I do not take this fact for granted for a single moment.
 Many (though not all, we still have much work to do in this regard) have the physical, financial and legal autonomy to live on their own, and can opt to do so, or not.

 Some may call this selfish, but why judge others just because their needs are different than your own?
 I actually feel that by living alone, I can be more present and loving for others.
 (Or at least not become a total misanthrope).